tcivie/tcivie/README.md

 **What I'm up to:**
 - Building scalable backend services
+- Exploring Domain Specific Languages (DSL) with JetBrains MPS and Xtext
 - Tinkering with mesh networks in the Meshtastic Israel community
 - Reading way too many technical books